 I am a Christian, so I have to acknowledge the irony in some of this, but the Oatmeal’s latest comic on religious extremism is a humourous and thought-provoking read, that is, assuming that you’re open to criticism and discussion (unlike the guy shouting “Jesus!
 Abortion!
 Monster Trucks!”)

-Marti and I acknowledge that we are raising our children unconventionally.
+Martina and I acknowledge that we are raising our children unconventionally.
 Nonetheless we’ll be enforcing our parenting decisions, even if it means hurting someone’s feelings.

-Marti & I have chosen a fairly “atypical” upbringing for Ellie, and raising her means sticking to those decisions and enforcing them at every turn.
+Martina & I have chosen a fairly “atypical” upbringing for Ellie, and raising her means sticking to those decisions and enforcing them at every turn.

 For example, we’ve decided that we’re going to raise her vegan: I’m

-vegetarian (mostly vegan, and heading for strictly vegan) now vegan, while Marti has been strictly vegan for a few years now.
+vegetarian (mostly vegan, and heading for strictly vegan) now vegan, while Martina has been strictly vegan for a few years now.
 There will be difficult times, where we’re forced to hunt high and low for something appropriate for Ellie to eat, or she’ll be offered ice cream, or some other food that she’s just not allowed, and we’ll have to politely turn down the offer.

 Aside from just eating vegan, we’re actively seeking healthy food choices, and organic foods wherever possible.
 After all, cookies, cakes and chocolate can be vegan too.
 So her access to sweets and treats is going to be severely limited.
 This is going to mean there will be some awkward situations for us and the inevitable “Oh, well why not?” from those used to plying their children with rocket fuel.
 Continue reading “Enforcing our parenting decisions”